 Travel and landscape photographers will find it useful that the TG-6 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The TG-6 is a recent model that features in the current product line-up of Olympus.
-In contrast, the 1D Mark IV has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D Mark IV has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the 1D Mark IV from Canon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Mark IV Manual (free pdf) or the online Olympus TG-6 Manual.
+Further information on the features and operation of the 1D Mark IV and TG-6 can be found, respectively, in the Canon 1D Mark IV Manual (free pdf) or the online Olympus TG-6 Manual.

 So how do things add up?
 Is the Canon 1D Mark IV better than the Olympus TG-6 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (16 vs 12MP) with a 18% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.